mocktools/go-smtp-mock/README.md

 ### Starting-stopping server

-To iterate with your SMTP mock server you have to create it using `smtpmock.New()` and  `smtpmock.ConfigurationAttr` first.
+You have to create your SMTP mock server using `smtpmock.New()` and `smtpmock.ConfigurationAttr` to iterate with it first.
 Example of usage:

 ```go
 package main